sophieclare/diffa/release-notes/next.md

 ## Library Upgrades

 * Upgraded to Lucene 3.6.0
-* Upgraded to Akka 2.0.1
+* Upgraded to Akka 2.0.2
+* Upgraded to Scala 2.9.2

 ## Upgrading